Sajidameen2323/mediapp/APPOINTMENT_FEATURE_TRACKER.md

   - ✅ Form validation classes for all features
   - ✅ Responsive UI with dark mode support
   - ✅ Authorization and security implementation
-- **Pending Items:**
-  - ⚠️ Admin approving doctor holiday requests not implemented yet (holidays can be requested but admin approval workflow missing)

 ---